kraftartberlin-micha/slim-ms/README.md

 - add proxy/fullpage-caching to nginx
 - add customized exceptions and errorhandling in repository, service & handler incl. a lot of tests (tdd is here nice to use)
 - add a product-valueobject for the demo, cause its always nice and safe to use data in them
+- add a demo-storage(maybe inmemory) for the repository to add crud-functions there